Employee vs self employed Calculator

 Most businesses recognise the importance of looking after their employees.
 After all, happy employees equal a happy workplace.
 If you decide to work as an employee, grasp the scope of professional growth opportunities.

-Most employers will pay for courses and professional training related to your employment, allowing you to con tinue improving your skills while working.
+Most employers will pay for courses and professional training related to your employment, allowing you to continue improving your skills while working.

 Although working for yourself gives you more control over your schedule, there may be instances when your income is irregular, causing concern.
 The flexibility and privilege of not working under anyone don't appeal to a salaried person.
-So, make your decis ion based on your circumstances.
+So, make your decision based on your circumstances.

 Frequently Asked Questions

-Our clients and accountants communicate via your dedicated customer portal, email, or phone.
-We are also available on Whatsapp.
+The communication between our clients and accountants happens via your dedicated customer portal, emailor phone calls.
+We are also available on Whatsapp

 Well, it depends upon the work involved.
-It is like building a home; you need an architect, builder, painter, electrician, plumber, etc. The same is with Accounts; there are bookkeeping, payroll, accounts preparation, tax issues, and specialist tax or accounting areas.
+It is like building a home; you need an architect, builder, painter, electrician, plumber, etc. The same is with Accounts; there are bookkeeping, payroll, accounts preparation, taxissues, and specialist tax or accounting areas.

 You will have a dedicated accountant responsible for the delivery of the overall project.
-A small team of one to three persons usually assists your dedicated accountant.
+Your dedicated accountant is usually assisted by a small team of one to three persons

 Accounting Partners